 Louisiana-raised and Alabama-transplanted, Lee and Laura Domingue are parents to 5 and "Pops and Lovey" to 7 beautiful grandchildren.

 After founding AppOne, a financial tech company acquired by a multi-billion dollar company 10 years later, Lee served as CEO until retiring in 2011.
 During that time, Lee also founded the non-profit Kingdom Builders U.S. to help marketplace leaders live out their legacy of funding impactful causes.

-When asked to take a reconnaissance trip to find a safe house for girls rescued from trafficking in Europe, Lee and Laura were exposed to the atrocities of the sex trade.
-Supporting the European effort was important, but they were also moved to fight the problem in their own backyard.
+Lee and Laura were exposed to the sex trade atrocities during a reconnaissance trip to find a safe house for survivors in Europe.
+After supporting the European effort, they were moved to fight the problem in their own backyard.
 Trafficking Hope was birthed in 2007 to bring awareness, hope, and tools to fight trafficking throughout the U.S.